 After Whittard lost its warehouse to the blitz, Dick and Hugh quickly set about finding a new warehouse nearby.
 It wasn’t long before they decided to up sticks and move their entire business – the shop, headquarters, warehouse and coffee roastery – to Chelsea, settling on a rather grand-looking building at 111 Fulham Road.

 The new premises presented new challenges, as well as opportunities.
 The brothers couldn’t get their hands on a new tea blending machine until 1944, so for over three years all blending was done on the floor of the warehouse using special wooden shovels.
-But they had inherited their father’s eye for quality – and rationing presented a new opportunity, with plenty of customers eager to nominate Whittard of Chelsea as their dedicated tea suppliers.
+But they had inherited their father’s eye for quality – and rationing presented a new opportunity, with plenty of customers eager to nominate Whittard as their dedicated tea suppliers.

 In 1967, Walter’s son Hugh Whittard was killed along with 48 others when a train came off its rails at Hither Green.
 It was a serious blow to his brother Dick, who ran the business alone for another five years before handing over the reins – though he was still called in for consultation.
 Dick died on the 20th July 1985 – just under a century after his father first set up shop.

 After decades of successfully trading from its iconic, post-war Chelsea home, W.H.
 Whittard & Co. became Whittard of Chelsea, associating itself with the well-established heart of its business.
 A nod to the future while staying true to its heritage, it marked a new era for Whittard.
 Ever since, Chelsea has played an integral part of our brand identity for almost 50 years.